HELEN GERTRUDE DEAN '25 PRIZE FOR DRAMATIC EXPRESSION

 KATE CLUGSTON CLASS OF 1914 PRIZE IN THEATRE

 Awarded annually to a member of the senior class who, apart from on-stage performance, has made an outstanding contribution to Wells theatre, either by one striking achievement or through continuous dedication.
-Kate Clugston '14 was a playwright, poet, and English teacher who established the department of Public Relations at Wells, serving as its director from 1944–1947.
+Kate Clugston '14 was a playwright, poet, and English teacher who established the Office of Public Relations at Wells, serving as its director from 1944 to 1947.

 EDWIN B. MORGAN PRIZE